justinthelaw/arm-assembler/README.md

 - TypeScript was chosen as a way to practice using the syntax of the language for my own professional development, although I could have comfortably done this in Java or Kotlin
 - Each class/function file handles a different aspect of the ARM Assembly conversion to machine code, to include operations like user input handling and binary to hexadecimal conversions
-- Most of the rules are implemented as key-value pair objects for easy switch-based referencing
+- Most of the rules are implemented as key-value pair objects or arrays in a Constants file for consistent/easy importing and referencing
 - Command line arguments are parsed using a library named commander.js

 ## Usage